 Tpm3.1 - A tropomyosin protein.
-Tpm3.1 is the target of Novogen's former Anisina drug candidate.
+Tpm3.1 is the target of Novogen/Kazia's former Anisina drug candidate.

-Trilexium (TRXE-009)- A super-benzopyran molecule which was developed by Novogen.
+Trilexium (TRXE-009)- A super-benzopyran molecule which was developed by Kazia Therapeutics and was assigned to a new company called Heaton-Brown Life Sciences in late 2017.